 6. Where Is The “Peloton Scenic Rides” Setting On The Bike Monitor?

-If you have a Peloton bike and you’re wondering where you can find these scenic rides on your monitor, go to the bottom menu on your screen and click “More”.
-The next screen will show you two options: Just Ride and Scenic Ride.
-That second one will open up into a list of many scenic rides from around the world.
-I bookmarked all the France rides.
+If you have a Peloton bike and you’re wondering where you can find these scenic rides on your monitor, go to the bottom menu on your screen and you’ll see a row of icons:

 Can You Do Scenic Rides On the Peloton App?